-After a major fire at the Tower of London in 1841 the majority of the firearms collection was moved to the Royal Small Arms Factory at Enfield.
+After a major fire at the Tower of London in 1841, the majority of the firearms collection was moved to the Royal Small Arms Factory at Enfield.

 The NFC holds several thousand weapons in a secure environment.
 The collection is arguably the most extensive and varied of its type in the world.
-Included in that collection are a variety of unique weapons, prototypes and initial items from the production line.
-Those weapons are available to be inspected by academics and researchers who have a need to study their design and technical aspects.
+Included in that collection are a variety of unique weapons, prototypes, and initial items from the production line.
+Those weapons are available to be inspected by academics and researchers who have a need to study design and technical aspects.

 The collection also comprises an extensive selection of books, photographs, technical information and engineering drawings.